Drinking delightful coffee makes me smile

 - Fire Department Company — founded by Firefighters who probably drink more coffee than anyone.
 Love the concept.
 Coffee is good but can be a bit pricey.
 They make some really strong coffee.

 - La Colombe Coffee Company — they offer several great Ethiopian blends and other wonderful light roasts.
-I buy a few bags from them a year.
+I buy a few bags from them each year.

 - Barrington Coffee — a good company with plenty of choices.
 Dr. Arnot recommended them so I purchased a few bags from them.